 Frequently Asked Questions

-Before attending an event, you enroll in the service by sending us a “selfie” photograph, along with your name and your email address using your phone – it takes seconds.
-The photograph is converted to a special unique code called a template and then the photograph is discarded.
-When you use the Selfie Ticketing VIP Lane at a venue, the same process takes a photograph, converts it to a template and then matches you against an identity in our database.
-After the match happens, this photograph is discarded as well.
-We do not store photographs of our users.
+Before attending an event, you enroll in the service by sending us a “selfie” photograph, along with your name and your email address, using your phone – it only takes seconds.
+The photograph is converted to a special unique code called a template.
+A template uniquely identifies you.

-The Blink Identity sensor is a specialized machine vision camera plus some other proprietary lighting technology that enables us to identify users as they walk past it in full walking speed, in any lighting condition.
+The Blink Identity sensor is a specialized machine-vision camera with proprietary lighting technology that enables us to identify users as they walk past it in full walking speed, in any lighting condition.

 We never share your data with third parties, and only use your data to identify you to our partners with your explicit opt-in consent.

 The security, integrity and confidentiality of your information are extremely important to us.
-We have implemented technical, administrative and physical security measures that are designed to protect guest information from unauthorized access, disclosure, use and modification following or exceeding industry standards for security.
-From time to time, we review our security procedures to consider appropriate new technology and methods.
+We have implemented technical, administrative and physical security measures designed to protect guest information from unauthorized access, disclosure, use and modification that follow or exceed industry standards for security.
+We regularly review our security procedures and evaluate applicable new technology to keep our methods up to date.
 Please be aware that, despite our best efforts, no security measures are perfect or impenetrable.